Skip to content

 flujo lens stats

-Shows aggregated statistics: - Total runs - Success/failure rates - Average duration - Most common step types
+Shows aggregated statistics: - Total spans - Status breakdown (completed/failed/running) - Average duration by step name - Step count by name

 Advanced Usage